john-cd/rust_howto/bk/later/categories/os_linux-apis/index.md

 Bindings to Linux-specific APIs.

 Most standard Rust code will work on Linux without modification.
 For general system programming tasks, the standard library is often sufficient.
-For Linux-specific features, you might need to use [`nix`][c~nix~docs]⮳{{hi:nix}}, [[development-tools_ffi | FFI]], or find crates that provide bindings to the specific interface you're working with.
+For Linux-specific features, you might need to use [`nix`][c~nix~docs]↗{{hi:nix}}, [[development-tools_ffi | FFI]], or find crates that provide bindings to the specific interface you're working with.
 Be careful with `unsafe` code and consult the Linux documentation.

 ## System Calls (Low-Level OS Interaction)

 - `std::os::unix`: This module provides access to a large number of Unix system calls, which are generally the same or very similar across Linux and other Unix-like systems.
 This is your primary way to interact with the Linux kernel directly.

-- [`nix`][c~nix~docs]⮳{{hi:nix}} provides more comprehensive access to Unix-like system calls, including many Linux-specific ones.
+- [`nix`][c~nix~docs]↗{{hi:nix}} provides more comprehensive access to Unix-like system calls, including many Linux-specific ones.
 It is often preferred over using `std::os::unix` directly for better type safety and error handling.

 ## File System Interaction